evefonwu/cdk-in-python-restapi/README.md

 YouTube Video: [REST API with CDK in Python](https://youtu.be/kWED0OwpUb0)

 Learn how to use AWS CDK in Python to define and deploy infrastructure resources.
-In this video, we deploy a stack for the demo inventory service API.
+In this video, we deploy a stack for a demo inventory service API.

 For more information on the demo inventory API and API testing, check this video:
 [OpenAPI, AWS, Postman - Building a REST API](https://youtu.be/3h-anwBFio8)